ozgurural/SecurePoL-with-Watermarking/README.md

 # Proof-of-Learning

-This repository is an implementation of the paper used [Proof-of-Learning: Definitions and Practice](https://arxiv.org/abs/2103.05633), published in 42nd IEEE Symposium on
+This repository is forked from the implementation of the paper used [Proof-of-Learning: Definitions and Practice](https://arxiv.org/abs/2103.05633), published in the 42nd IEEE Symposium on
 Security and Privacy.
-In this paper, we introduce the concept of proof-of-learning in ML.
-Inspired by research on proof-of-work and verified computing, we observe how a seminal training algorithm, gradient descent, accumulates secret information due to its stochasticity.
+In this paper, they introduced the concept of proof-of-learning in ML.
+Inspired by research on proof-of-work and verified computing, they observe how a seminal training algorithm, gradient descent, accumulates secret information due to its stochasticity.
 This produces a natural construction for a proof-of-learning, which demonstrates that a party has expended the computation required to obtain a set of model parameters correctly.
-For more details, please read the paper.

-We test our code on two datasets: CIFAR-10, and CIFAR-100.
+The code is tested on two datasets: CIFAR-10, and CIFAR-100.

 ### Dependency
 Our code is implemented and tested on PyTorch.
 The following packages are used: